18 of the Best Surfing Locations in Asia

 Japan's Veedol Beach in the northeast Tohoku region is a quirky surfing spot, but it’s one that’s welcoming and friendly to all levels.
 Beginners will find it to be challenging whilst experienced surfers may find it to be a fun but comfortable ride.
 The waves are especially good just before or after a typhoon and once in a while when the waves are in your favour, you can really pick up some speed.
 Tohoku itself is a fantastic region to explore, one which has a lot of different attractions.
 Discover the nearby traditional Japanese architecture (such as Hirosaki Castle) or take a hike in the beautiful natural surroundings (the Akiu Otaki Waterfall trail) and wonderful hot springs.

 If you would like to book a bespoke holiday to any of these destinations, do contact us.
-We have a wide variety of luxury travel options for Indonesia, Sri Lanka, Thailand, Vietnam, Cambodia, Maldives, Japan and many other destinations across Asia.
+We have a wide variety of luxury travel options and surfing holidays in Indonesia, Sri Lanka, Thailand, Vietnam, Cambodia, Maldives, Japan and many other destinations across Asia.
 We can also recommend surfing in Malaysia and La Union in the Philippines; do contact us for more information.

 To start planning your tailor-made holiday please contact us: